 Both B2C and B2B lead generation is a challenge and it will continue to be si in 2020.

-However, no code tools that make AI and NLP might help you connect and create an interactive rapport with your website visitors from the start of the sales cycle.
+However, no code tools that make AI and NLP might help you connect and create an interactive rapport with your website visitors from the start of the sales funnel.
 After all, of all lead generation strategies and trends, personalization is the one that doesn’t seem to go away.